 3.Go to your app’s page, and there select Services > Push notifications > WNS/MPNS; in some cases, the WNS/MPNS item is listed under App management (see screenshot below).

-4.In the page that appears, click Live Services site (boxed in red in the screenshot below).
+4.In the page that appears, click Live Services site (boxed in red in the screenshot above).

 5.The Registration page of the app will open.
 Note down the following details from this page; you will need them to generate the program code with the Generate Program Code Wizard: (i) Package SID, (ii) Application Secrets.
 Click Save to finish the procedure.